-This scholarship is made possible thanks to alumni, foundations, friends of KIT and KIT Scholarship Fund who want to support better health around the world.
+This scholarship is made possible thanks to alumni, foundations, friends of KIT and the KIT Scholarship Fund who want to support better health around the world.

 Read more about KIT Scholarship Fund and its aims.